Get an adjustable income

 Continue to pay in

 If you have more than one pension pot, you can take an adjustable income from one and continue to pay into others.
-The maximum you can pay in is £4,000 a year.
+You may have to pay tax on contributions over £4,000 a year (known as the ‘money purchase annual allowance’ (MPAA)).

 You may still be able to pay into the pot you take your adjustable income from but you won’t get tax relief on these payments.